Employment Lawyer Toronto Free Consultations

 We are the Dutton Employment Law Group at Monkhouse Law.
-After you call to set up your consultation, an employment lawyer will listen to your story, ask you questions about facts you may have missed and take thoughtful analysis of your employment issue before providing you an opinion.
+After you call to set up your free consultation, an employment lawyer will listen to your story, ask you questions about facts you may have missed and take thoughtful analysis of your employment law issue before providing you an opinion.
 We will advise you on the best course of action, and provide an estimate of all legal costs.

 If you were let go (terminated, fired) or have any other questions about employment law (contracts, constructive dismissal, human rights), an employment lawyer will advise if you have a case or an issue we can resolve.